International Wittgenstein Symposium – Conference Center: View on Google Maps

 Conference Center: Elementary school Kirchberg, Markt 300, 2880 Kirchberg am Wechsel

-(1) When you have arrived in Vienna, take a bus or taxi to “Wien Hauptbahnhof” (Vienna Main Trainstation) and
+(1) When you have arrived in Vienna, take a bus or taxi to “Wien Hauptbahnhof” (Vienna’s main railway station) and there

-(3) From Gloggnitz, you can reach Kirchberg, which is 13 kilometers (8 miles) distant, by bus (40 minutes) or taxi (15 minutes).
+(3) From Gloggnitz, you can reach Kirchberg, which lies at a 13 kilometers (8 miles) distance, by bus (40 minutes) or taxi (15 minutes).
 We suggest that you take a taxi from Gloggnitz to Kirchberg.
 You might like to share a taxi with other participants, to cut costs.
+On Sunday 11th of August 2024, – the official arrival day, – a member of the Wittgenstein Symposium Crew will be waiting at Gloggnitz railway station between 12 a.m. and 6 p.m. to help you with your luggage and answer your questions.
+During this time, the ride to Kirchberg will be free of charge.

 Eating and Drinking

-Although vegetarianism is less popular in Austria than in the UK or in the USA, some restaurants offer vegetarian food during the symposium week.
-If the menu has no special vegetarian section, consult the hors d’oeuvres or the desserts section.
-The Vorspeisen (hors d’oeuvres) section should contain salads, and the Nachspeisen (desserts) usually include Palatschinken (pancakes filled with jams, cream cheese or ice cream) or Kaiserschmarrn (sweet pancakes cut up and served with stewed fruit).
-August is a good month for mushrooms, and the Eierschwammerl (chanterelles) are a special treat.
+Although vegetarianism (let alone veganism …) is less popular in Austria than in the UK or in the USA, some restaurants offer vegetarian food during the symposium week.
+If the menu has no special vegetarian/vegan section, consult the starters or the desserts section.
+The starters (“Vorspeisen”) section should contain salads, and the desserts (“Nachspeisen”) usually include pancakes filled with jam, cream cheese or ice cream, or perhaps a “Kaiserschmarren” (sweet pancakes cut up and served with stewed fruit).
+August is a good month for mushrooms, and the “Eierschwammerl” (chanterelles) are a special treat.

-It is customary to give a tip of 5 to 10 percent of the bill, provided that you are satisfied with service, food and drink (if not, not!).
+It is customary to give a tip of 5 to 10 percent of the bill, provided that you are satisfied with service, food and drink.

 In a small town like Kirchberg, most people prefer cash to cheque or credit card.
-So please be prepared to pay your bills in cash, using Euro.
+So please be prepared to pay your bills in cash, using Euros.
 There are two banks in Kirchberg, where you can change money (from Monday to Friday), if necessary.
-In addition, one of these banks, the Raiffeisenkasse at Markt 235, operates an Automatic Telling Machine, which accepts most of the internationally recognized credit cards.
+In addition, one of these banks, the Raiffeisenbank at Markt 235, operates an Automatic Telling Machine, which accepts most internationally recognised credit cards.

-Dress has always been casual in Wittgenstein Symposia.
-There are only three possible exceptions: opening ceremony; dinner for the symposium participants; concert.
+Dress has always been casual at the Wittgenstein Symposia.
+There are only three possible exceptions: the opening ceremony; the dinner for the symposium participants; the optional concert.
 For these events more formal dress is suggested, but is of course not obligatory.

 Online timetable of the Austrian Railways (covers important international connections as well)